atdunwoody/atdunwoody.github.io/_posts/2024-09-09-Automating-HEC-RAS-Runs.md

 ---
 layout: post
 title: Automating HEC-RAS Unsteady Flow Runs for Sensitivity Analysis
+author: Alex Thornton-Dunwoody
 date: 2024-09-09
 categories: HEC-RAS
 ---

 # Automating HEC-RAS Unsteady Flow Runs for Sensitivity Analysis

 When conducting hydrologic sensitivity analysis using HEC-RAS, it becomes essential to run multiple unsteady flow simulations with different input hydrographs.
-This allows you to explore how variations in discharge affect hydraulic conditions, such as the extent of inundation or valley bottom identification.
-Doing this manually can be time-consuming, so in this post, I’ll walk you through automating HEC-RAS unsteady flow runs using Python, focusing on how to modify and execute multiple plans efficiently.
+This allows you to explore how variations in discharge affect the extent of inundation and the distribution and magnitude of flow velocities.
+Doing this manually can be time-consuming and tedious, so in this post, I’ll walk you through automating HEC-RAS unsteady flow runs using Python, focusing on how to modify and execute multiple plans efficiently.

 ## Table of Contents
 - [Introduction](#introduction)